AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 ```powershell
 Rename-Computer -NewName "DC1" -Force -PassThru
 ```
 After restart we’ll join CL1 to the domain.
-This command will require admin credentials.
+These command will require admin credentials and a computer restart.

 ```powershell
 # Run as administrator in PowerShell (not PowerShell Core)